Wedeex-DevTeam/WedeexApp/README.md

 ## Limitations

 Wedeex API can provide energy mix production for the French territory.
 More countries will be added in the next releases ;)

+Today srumutil.exe is missing in the project.
+We expect a new version from Windows dev team in a few weeks.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.